absrp/passing_probabilities_EQgates_strikeslip/README.md

 ## Running the scripts: measuring fault geometry, estimating passing probabilities, and estimating event likelihood

 - [ ] To measure the geometry offeatures in a shapefile
     - [ ] Run the "measure_geometry.m" Matlab script.
-This will output a csv file with the characterized features (geometry.csv).
+This will output a csv file with the characterized features (geometries.csv).
     - [ ] To measure the spacing between zones of geometrical complexity along a rupture, run the "gatespacing.m" script.
 This script produces a pdf output fitting log-normal, Weibull, and exponential CDFs to the ECDF of the feature spacings (supplemental Figure S6).

 - [ ] To estimate passing probabilities and event likelihood